General terms and conditions for the provision and maintenance of software

 2. Subject of the Contract

 2.1.
-The SUPPLIER shall deliver the standard software specified in the CONTRACT (the «Software») in the version specified in the CONTRACT and grant the CUSTOMER a right of use in accordance with Clause 3 below.
+The PROVIDER shall deliver the standard software specified in the CONTRACT («SOFTWARE») in the version specified in the CONTRACT and grant the CUSTOMER a right of use in accordance with Clause 3 below.
 A separate Contract is concluded for any integration, implementation and adaptation services.

 2.2.
-Furthermore, the SUPPLIER undertakes to maintain the software and to offer the CUSTOMER a customer service.
+Furthermore, the PROVIDER undertakes to maintain the SOFTWARE and to offer the CUSTOMER a customer service.

 3.1.
-The SUPPLIER grants the CUSTOMER a non-exclusive, non-transferable right to use the software within the framework of the LICENCE CONTRACT.
+The PROVIDER grants the CUSTOMER a non-exclusive, non-transferable right to use the SOFTWARE within the framework of the LICENCE CONTRACT.
 The content, scope and duration of this right of use can be found in the CONTRACT.

 3.5.
 The rights to the data stored, entered or imported by the CUSTOMER are exclusively assigned to the CUSTOMER.